The five moves

 Give the decision a shape it can survive in.
 The meeting after the meeting is coming.

 Story & Spark is not performance.
 It is narrative control.
-The test: can someone explain the decision accurately to their boss after the meeting, without improvising?
+The test is simple: can someone explain the decision accurately to their boss after the meeting, without improvising?
 If not, you’re in trouble.
 Improvisation is where programmes go to die.